chimericdream/worldofpannotia.com/src/_magic_armor_abilities/silent-moves.md

   casterLevel: "5th"
   prerequisites:
     feats: ["{% feat_link craft-magic-arms-and-armor %}"]
-    spells: ["_silence_"]
+    spells: ["{% spell_link silence %}"]
     special: []
   marketPriceSpecial: "+3,750 gp"
-  description: ""
+  description: |
----
     This armor is well oiled and magically constructed so that it not only makes little sound, but it dampens sound around it.
 It provides a +5 competence bonus on its wearer's _move silently_ checks.
 (The armor's armor check penalty still applies normally.)
+---